gpwilliams/psy260-r/README.md

 1. As in the previous session, please see the instructions in `psy260-r/seminars/03_summarising-data-in-r/03_seminar_summarising-data-in-r.html`.

-You will have to copy and paste data from the `psy260-r/data/seminar_three_data.csv` `psy260-r/data/cleanish_data.csv` files into your own folder where your RStudio project and R markdown files are located.
+You will have to copy and paste data from the `psy260-r/data/seminar_three_data.csv` and `psy260-r/data/cleanish_data.csv` files into your own folder where your RStudio project and R markdown files are located.

 2. After this, if you have time work through the `03_questions.Rmd` file.
 This has some empty R code chunks for you to add your own answers to.